Buddhist cosmology: Hells (Narakas)

 Naraka नरक or Niraya निरय (Địa Ngục hoặc Na-Lạc-Ca; ငရဲ; นรก) is the name given to one of the worlds of greatest suffering, usually translated into English as "hell" or "purgatory".
 These are realms of extreme sufferings.
-As with the other realms, a being is born into one of these worlds as a result of his karma, and resides there for a finite length of time until his karma has achieved its full result, after which he will be reborn in one of the higher worlds as the result of an earlier karma that had not yet ripened.
+As with the other realms, a being is born into one of these worlds as a result of their karma, and resides there for a finite length of time until their karma has achieved its full result, after which they will be reborn in one of the higher worlds as the result of an earlier karma that had not yet ripened.
 The mentality of a being in the hells corresponds to states of extreme fear and helpless anguish in humans.

 Physically, Naraka is thought of as a series of layers extending below Jambudvīpa into the earth.
 There are several schemes for counting these Narakas and enumerating their torments.
 One of the more common is that of the Eight Cold Narakas and Eight Hot Narakas.